 A new house means a new beginning.
 And in every new beginning, there is a new hope.

 While some people consider moving in as a fun life experience, some others think it’s one of the most stressful phases in their life.
 Sometimes people miss this and that.
-But don’t worry, baby.
-I just made this special guide for you.
-I hope it’ll help you to get through the journey before settle in your new house.
+But don’t worry, where there is a will, there is a way!

 Let people know you are moving

 You don’t want your sister to find an empty house when she meant to visit you or your business letter find your past mailbox.

 So make sure you tell every prominent people in your life your new address.
 Typically, people who need your new address are:

 Unless you build the house on your own from the scratch, you never know who owns the key to get inside your house.